PiBrewing/cbpi4-BM_PID_SmartBoilWithPump/README.md

 You can install it directly via pypi.org:
 - sudo pip3 install cbpi4-BM-PID-SmartBoilWithPump

-Alternativeley you can install (or clone) it from the GIT Repo.
+Alternatively you can install (or clone) it from the GIT Repo.
 In case of updates, you will find them here first:
 - sudo pip3 install https://github.com/avollkopf/cbpi4-BM_PID_SmartBoilWithPump/archive/main.zip